cponcej/awesome-tech/docs/sw-devel.md

 - [en.wikibooks.org: Python Programming](https://upload.wikimedia.org/wikipedia/commons/9/91/Python_Programming.pdf)
 - [tqdm: Instantly make your python loops show a progress meter - just wrap any iterator with "tqdm(iterator)", and you're done!](https://github.com/noamraph/tqdm)
 - [If you don't like exceptions, you don't like Python](http://stupidpythonideas.blogspot.com.es/2015/05/if-you-dont-like-exceptions-you-dont.html)
+- [Stop writing code that will break on Python 4!](http://astrofrog.github.io/blog/2016/01/12/stop-writing-python-4-incompatible-code/) With the end of support for Python 2 on the horizon (in 2020), many package developers have made their packages compatible with both Python 2 and Python 3.

 ![The four primary reasons developers write tests](images/reasons_developers_write_tests.png)